At A Game Show There Are 7: Exact Answer & Steps

 Prep Like a Quiz‑Show Pro

 • Chunk study sessions into groups of seven.
-To give you an idea, learn seven new facts about world capitals each night.
+Take this: learn seven new facts about world capitals each night.
 Your brain will start to recognize the pattern.

 • Simulate the clock.
 Use a timer set to 45 seconds and answer practice questions.
 This builds the muscle memory you need under pressure.